Price Volume Mix Variance Analysis in Excel

 Mix = SUM(Quantity AC) / (Price PY - Price PY / SUM(Price PY)) * Mix Change

 The basic idea here is to calculate the average revenue per unit.
 You take the sum of your revenue for the previous year.
-And then you take the quantity of products sold this year and divide it by the difference in the price of each product minus this average price.
+And then, you divide the quantity of products sold this year by the difference in the price of each product minus this average price.
 So basically, just think of it as taking the average price and then looking at whether the price of the baby food is higher than this average price.

 In our example, baby food is priced higher than the average, and increasing the volume will grow our revenue.
-On the other hand, the baked goods category is priced below our average, which means increasing the volume will get us a negative effect.
+On the other hand, the baked goods category is priced below our average, which means increasing the volume will have a negative effect.

 A better method for Price Volume Mix Variance analysis